benmatela/PeopleApp/README.md

 Client: http://0.0.0.0:3000

 ## Future Improvements:
-* Add unit tests for the rest of the Commands, Qeuries and also othe application layers.
+* Add unit tests for the rest of the Commands, Qeuries and also other application layers.
-* Implement asynchronous messaging (e.g., with MediatR, RabbitMQ, etc.) for decoupling commands and queries.
+* Implement asynchronous messaging (e.g., RabbitMQ, etc.) for decoupling commands and queries.
 * Add caching mechanisms for query optimization.
 * Implement authentication and authorization.
 * Expand domain logic to handle more complex use cases.